dvorka/hstr/INSTALLATION.md

 [Configure](CONFIGURATION.md) HSTR and check its [man page](README.md#documentation).

-## Arch Linux
+## Arch/Manjaro Linux
-To install HSTR on Arch Linux download latest distribution from [GitHub releases](https://github.com/dvorka/hstr/releases).
+To install HSTR on Arch or Manjaro Linux download latest distribution from [GitHub releases](https://github.com/dvorka/hstr/releases).

 Use [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) in the root of the distribution to build package using `makepkg`.